Looking for the perfect St. Patrick’s Day dessert? Look no further than this simple, yet delicious Irish Cream Cake recipe!

 St. Patrick’s Day is no exception.

-And while some people celebrate St. Patrick’s Day to purely to ingest as much green tinted food as possible, I try to use the day to think about some of my ancestors who came from Ireland and celebrate that heritage.
+And while some people celebrate St. Patrick’s Day to purely to ingest as much green tinted food as possible, I try to use the day to think about some of my Irish heritage.

 Which just means I try and eat lots of traditional and non-traditional Irish food as well!